We asses these types of energy sources across different metrics and measureables, such as cost, efficiency, performance, and more.

 Environmental & Wildlife Impact, As Well As Sustainability

-But, what is interesting to note is that some reports indicate that large scale renewable energy transitions in some countries can involve the unsustainable use of raw materials for solar panels, wind turbines, and other equipment.
+– What is interesting to note is that some reports indicate that large scale renewable energy transitions in some countries can involve the unsustainable use of raw materials for solar panels, wind turbines, and other equipment.
 There’s also fossil fuels required.

-Economic Impact & Benefits
+Economic Impact & Potential Benefits

 As one example, renewable energy tends to produce more jobs per dollar invested, and more jobs per unit of electricity produced.

-You can read more in these guides:
+You can read more about potential economic impact in these guides:

-Pros & Cons
+Potential Pros & Cons

 Guides on pros and cons of various energy sources can be found here: